Cremation by country: Russia

 The first crematorium in Russia was built in Vladivostok in 1917, primarily for the cremations of Japanese people, who had a big population in this city.
 Later, the Donskoy crematorium was built in Moscow in 1927 and remained the only crematorium in the USSR until 1972, when the Nikolo-Archangelskiy crematorium in Moscow was commissioned.
 In 2021, there are 27 crematoriums in Russia.

 The highest rate of cremations is in Moscow and Saint-Petersburg at about 50–70% of all deaths.
 In other large cities it is 20–25%, while the total cremation rate in Russia is about 10%.
-The reason for such a low prevalence of cremation is the mentality of Russians, which is influenced by religious beliefs - the Russian Orthodox Church has a negative attitude towards cremation, while Islam categorically prohibits it.
+The reason for such a low prevalence of cremation is influenced by religious beliefs: the Russian Orthodox Church has a negative attitude towards cremation and both Islam and Orthodox Judaism prohibits it.

+Romania

+Cremation is legal in Romania but discouraged by the Romanian Orthodox Church.
+Crematoriums are only located in Bucharest and Oradea.
+The country's first crematorium, Cenușa, opened in Bucharest in 1928.
+During the Communist period, many prominent figures, including Gheorghe Gheorghiu-Dej, Chivu Stoica, and Teohari Georgescu, were cremated there.

 North America

 Canada

 The cremation rate in Canada has been increasing steadily with the national average rate rising from 5.9% in 1970 to 68.4% in 2009.
-The rates vary greatly among the provinces with the most recent (1999) province level statistics showing that British Columbia had the highest rate at 74% while Prince Edward Island had the lowest rate at 8.5%.
+The rates vary greatly among the provinces with the 1999 province level statistics showing that British Columbia had the highest rate at 74% while Prince Edward Island had the lowest rate at 8.5%.